djherron/ocham/README.md

 ## Functionality

-The OCHAM tool

-The OCHAM tool allows the user to specify the desired characteristics of the adjacency matrix to be produces to encode an OWL ontology class hierarchy in a binary adjacency matrix.
+The OCHAM tool allows the user to specify the desired characteristics of the adjacency matrix to be produced to encode the class hierarchy of an OWL ontology.

+The user may request an adjacency matrix that encodes either 1) the **asserted** class hierarchy only (i.e. the one declared explicitly in the OWL ontology file) or 2) the **transitive closure** of the class hierarchy.

+Three algorithms are available for calculating transitive closures:
+* the 'union of powers' algorithm
+* Warshall's algorithm
+* OWL reasoning

+The user may also request that the adjacency matrix reflects the **reflexive** characteristic of OWL's `rdfs:subClassOf` construct.
+Reflexivity can be requested in relation to either the **asserted** class hierarchy or the **transitive closure** of the class hierarchy.

 ## Limitations

 The OCHAM tool has some nuances and limitations.
 We discuss these here.

 The OCHAM tool currently sorts the class names extracted from the OWL ontology file in alphabetic order.
 The structure of the adjacency matrix is determined by this alphabetic ordering of class names.
-If the user desires a different ordering of the class names, currently the user must manually adjust the order of the names in the list and, crucially, adjust the order of the rows of the adjacency matrix correspondingly.
+If the user desires a different ordering of the class names, currently the user must manually adjust the order of the names in the list of class names and, crucially, adjust the order of the rows of the adjacency matrix correspondingly.

 The OCHAM tool currently assumes that the OWL ontology to be processed is expressed in turtle (`.ttl`) syntax.
 This can be adjusted in function `load_ontology()` in module `ocham_tool.py`.